vanzll/vanzll.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News
-- *2025.09*  &nbsp;🎉🎉 Honored to be awarded *NUS Research Scholarship* to support my Ph.D studies in National University of Singapore.
-Look forward to join NUS on Jan, 2026!
+- *2025.09*  &nbsp;🎉🎉 Honored to be awarded *NUS Research Scholarship* to support my Ph.D studies in National University of Singapore!
+- *2025.09*  &nbsp;🎉🎉 I am happy to join Nanyang Technological University as a research staff.
 - *2025.08*  &nbsp;🎉🎉 I received my B.Sc from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) with 1-st class honor!
 - *2025.05*  &nbsp;🎉🎉 One paper accepted by ICML 2025.
 - *2025.03*  &nbsp;🎉🎉 One paper accepted by ICLR 2025 (generative models for robot learning workshop).